Advice levelsWhat does this mean?

-Terrorists have staged attacks and threaten more.
-Recent attacks have targeted transport hubs and places visited by foreigners, including Christmas markets.
-Always be alert.
-Report anything suspicious to the police.
+- Terrorism is a threat worldwide.
+Terrorists have staged attacks and threatened more.
+They may target transport hubs and places visited by foreigners, including Christmas markets.
+Be alert in public places and report suspicious activity to the police.

-Violent crime isn't common but does happen.
-Petty crime, such as pickpocketing and theft from cars and trains, is common.
+- Violent crime isn't common but does happen.
+Petty crime, such as pickpocketing and theft from cars and trains, occurs occasionally.
 Take care of your belongings.

 Full travel advice: Safety